 Problematic video gaming not only affects the gamer, but also causes a ripple effect that impacts their family and others who care about him or her.
 Their gaming can become the source of conflicts and arguments.
 Those close to the gamer often feel helpless when it comes to the power that video games seemingly have over the gamer.
 They may also have concerns about behavioural or mood changes they have noticed in the gamer, or that their gaming is having a detrimental effect on the gamer’s job, studies or social life.

 Family members and partners can be an important driver and source of support to help those with gaming problems take control over their gaming and motivate him or her to seek help.
 How you talk to the gamer about your concerns can be very important in relation to effecting a change in behaviour.

-As a family member or partner of someone with a video game addiction, you have the right to specialist treatment.
+As a family member or partner of someone with a video game addiction, you may be entitled to specialist treatment.
 You must first obtain a referral from a GP or NAV (the Norwegian Labour and Welfare Administration) to receive such treatment.

-Their helpline is a service aimed at the gaming/gambling addict as well as their family or partner.
+Their helpline is a service aimed at the video game addict as well as their family or partner.
 Family members/partners can also make an anonymous call to 800 800 40 for advice or visit pages with information specifically written for them.

 Spillkontroll.no has a useful online self-help course for family members and partners of video game addicts.
 Among other things, the course teaches you how to talk to the gamer about their gaming problems, how you can help and support him or her and how they can also take care of themselves.

 Medietilsynet (The Norwegian Media Authority) has helpful information and advice for parents who are worried that their child is spending too much time on video games.

 - Take the self-assessment test together.
 You can take the test here.

 - Talk to your Internet Service Provider (ISP) about options such as blocking internet access for certain periods of the day.